 (We also pulled data from 30 different Google Ads accounts amounting to over $1.2 million in spending.
 Our accounts averaged a $196.25 cost per lead in 2021)

 This is a bit different because you’re not directly paying to get SEO rankings.
 You could reasonably not pay a penny and get leads and deals through SEO.
 Or you might pay a little bit — like through Carrot — to help with your website tech stack, consistent content production, and search engine optimization and pay around $100 per month to end up generating 30-100 leads per month entirely through SEO, for which the average close rate is about 1 in 10 or 1 in 15.

 Average Deal Size by Channel

-One metric that real estate investors forget to consider is the size of the deals that they’re doing through each channel — because believe it or not, different channels generate different quality of leads and therefore different quality of deals.
+One metric that real estate investors forget to consider is the size of the deals they’re doing through each channel.
+Because believe it or not, different channels generate different quality of leads and, therefore, different quality of deals.

-According to Brandon, his clients typically do 10% to 40% bigger deals through digital marketing than they do through physical marketing.
+Brandon says his clients typically do 10% to 40% bigger deals through digital marketing than physical marketing.

 Google: Google leads are more motivated, but also more competitive.
 In heavy competition markets, deal sizes can be lower due to the various levels of negotiations.

 SEO: SEO deal sizes generally follow the same trend as PPC in terms of deal size.

 Average Lead Conversion By Channel